Table of Contents

 It is the emission part of an alpha particle from an atom’s nucleus.
-The α particle includes two protons and two neutrons and much similar to Helium (He )nucleus 4He2.
+The α particle includes two protons and two neutrons and is much similar to Helium (He )nucleus 4He2.
 When an atom emits an α particle, the atomic mass of an atom decreases by 4 units.

-It is the transmutation of a neutron into a neutron and an electron.
 When an atom emits a β particle, the mass of the atom will not change.
 The atomic number will increase by one.